i2p/i2p.i2p/installer/resources/checklist.md

 - Review changes in English po files, fix up any necessary tagged strings in Java source
 - Revert English po files with no actual changes (i.e. with line number changes only)
 - Check in remaining English po files (and any files with changed strings)
-- Push to Transifex: `tx push --use-git-timestamps -s`
+- Weblate admin pulls from Github
-- Make announcement on Transifex with checkin deadline
+- Weblate admin makes announcement on Weblate with checkin deadline

 - GeoIP: db-ip.com update is usually first of the month, time accordingly
 - installer/resources/makegeoip.sh